The Gallery Exhibition runs June 20 – July 12, 2020 at Turner Carroll

 Artists Judy Chicago and street artist Swoon (who has inspired an entire generation of female street artists) teamed up with Hans Ulrich Obrist and the Serpentine Galleries in London, along with the National Museum of Women in the Arts (NMWA) in Washington, D.C., Jane Fonda and her Fire Drill Fridays, and Greenpeace.
 Together, they launched #CreateArtForEarth, a global creative campaign that encourages artists to address the climate crisis in order to inspire action. #CreateArtForEarth is also part of the Serpentine’s “Back to Earth,” a new multi-year project to spotlight artists of all kinds and to encourage art that addresses the climate crisis and inspires action.

-Judy Chicago in partnership with the Turner Carroll Gallery in Santa Fe, New Mexico, plans to take this innovative social media-centered, creative campaign to the next level by curating a virtual reality online art exhibition as well as an exhibition at Turner Carroll Gallery’s physical space in Santa Fe, titled “Solstice: Create Art for Earth,” which will debut on June 20, 2020 to coincide with the summer solstice.
+Judy Chicago in partnership with the Turner Carroll Gallery, takes this innovative social media-centered, creative campaign to the next level by curating a virtual reality online art exhibition as well as an exhibition at Turner Carroll Gallery’s physical space in Santa Fe, titled “Solstice: Create Art for Earth,” which will debut on June 20, 2020 to coincide with the summer solstice.
 Artists from around the world are invited to submit artworks in all media—created specifically for this project—that envision a better future for the earth.

 The summer solstice has long been a symbol of new beginnings, light, spiritual journeys, and a celebration of nature.
 As such, this project is in keeping with Judy Chicago’s long and celebrated career in that it encourages new artistic thinking that can help bring about change as some of the artists’ earlier projects have done.
 Chicago’s interest in environmental issues dates back to the 1980s when Greenpeace commissioned her to do a poster in support of their ocean interventions.
 Her concerns for animal rights were one of her motivations for creating “KittyCity: A Feline Book of Hours,” a series of watercolors collected in a book that examined inter-species relationships.
 More recently, her project, “The End: A Meditation on Death and Extinction” was premiered at National Museum of Women in the Arts in the Fall of 2019, and will be part of her June 2021 retrospective at the de Young Museum in San Francisco.

-Artists submitting works should consider the following questions central to the #CreateArtForEarth project: What are the major problems facing the world today?
+Artists in the exhibition were asked to consider the following questions central to the #CreateArtForEarth project: What are the major problems facing the world today?
 Can you create an image or images depicting those challenges?
 What kind of world would you like to see?
 How can we achieve that?
 Can you “picture” a world of equality and justice?